VamshikShetty/Web-CookBook/Continuous_Slide_Show/README.md

 ```

 ### Slide
-This particular DIV will be left most visible slide which is identified by data-active=1 but when in event when last slide is reached then right most slide becomes the active slide with value 1 and rest 0
+This particular DIV will be left most visible slide which is identified by data-active=1 but when the last slide is reached then right most slide becomes the active slide
 ```
 <div class="slider " data-active="1" >
 	Slide Content